vulgo/prime-b460i-plus-hackintosh/README.md

 <details><summary><strong>What's this?</strong></summary>

-OpenCore will generate a complete [SMBIOS](https://en.wikipedia.org/wiki/System_Management_BIOS) for your system according to information provided in the `PlatformInfo` section of `config.plist` and a dataset derived from Apple firmwares. `GenSMBIOS` is a python script that uses acidanthera's `macserial` to generate required serials and unique identifiers.
+OpenCore will generate a complete [SMBIOS](https://en.wikipedia.org/wiki/System_Management_BIOS) for your system according to information provided in the `PlatformInfo` section of `config.plist` and a dataset derived from Apple firmwares. `GenSMBIOS` is a python script that uses acidanthera's `macserial` to generate required serials and unique identifiers

 </details>

-Edit the `PlatformInfo` section of your config.plist so that the `MLB`, `ROM`, `SystemSerialNumber` and `SystemUUID` values are unique to your machine.
+Edit the `PlatformInfo` section of your config.plist so that the `MLB`, `ROM`, `SystemSerialNumber` and `SystemUUID` values are unique to your machine

 ```xml
 ...